International

 Main Sectors of Industry

-The agricultural sector accounts for 0.8% of GDP, but is very productive, the country managing to produce enough to meet around 60% of its food demand.
-The primary sector employs 1% of the active population (World Bank, latest data available).
+The agricultural sector accounts for only 0.6% of GDP and 1% of employment (World Bank, latest data available), but is very productive, the country managing to produce enough to meet around 60% of its food demand.
 The main crops produced in the UK are potatoes, beets, wheat and barley.
 Livestock farming (especially sheep and cattle) remains a major agricultural activity.
 The fishing sector is also well developed but is currently suffering from the depletion of fish volumes in traditional fishing areas (the subject was a key issue of the trade deal concluded with the EU, which states that the UK will have the right to completely exclude EU boats after 2026).
-According to the latest data from the Office for National Statistics (ONS), the utilised agricultural area stood at 8.8 million hectares in 2023.
-The country’s total income from farming in 2022 was GBP 7.9 billion, +16.6% year-on-year; while the total livestock output was GBP 19.3 billion (+16.2% - ONS, latest data available).
+According to the latest data from the Office for National Statistics (ONS), in 2024, the UK’s utilised agricultural area (UAA) covered 16.8 million hectares, accounting for 69% of the total land, while the croppable area reached 6.2 million hectares (37% of UAA).
+The arable crop area fell by 5.4% from 2023 to 4.1 million hectares, with cereals comprising 72% (almost 3.0 million hectares).
+The country’s total income from farming in 2023 was GBP 7.2 billion, -9.8% year-on-year; while the total livestock output was GBP 19.2 billion (-0.7% - ONS, latest data available).

 The United Kingdom is one of the world's largest producing countries, with particularly important civil and military aerospace and pharmaceutical industries, and has considerable mineral resources.
 Once the 10th-largest oil producer in the world with huge natural gas reserves, its production is declining rapidly.
 Nevertheless, groups such as British Petroleum (BP) continue to be among the world leaders in the petroleum industry.
-The industrial sector, which accounts for 16.7% of GDP and employs 18% of the working population, is not very competitive, mainly due to low productivity.
+The industrial sector, which accounts for 17.5% of GDP and employs 18% of the working population, is not very competitive, mainly due to low productivity.
 Some of the main sectors include machine tools, transport equipment and chemicals.
 Among the sectors with strong potential are information and communication technologies, biotechnologies, aviation, renewable energies and defence.
-In 2022, the total value of UK manufacturers' product sales was GBP 429.8 billion, an increase of 7% from the previous year.
-The manufacture of food remained the largest division and represented 21% of the total.
-In July–September 2023, the manufacturing sector accounted for 9.4% of total UK economic output.
+In 2023, the UK had 269,000 manufacturing organizations, with over 250,000 being SMEs (90%).
+The sector contributed GBP 217 billion in output (data The Manufacturer).

-The tertiary sector is the backbone of the British economy, representing 72.2% of GDP and 81% of employment.
+The tertiary sector is the backbone of the British economy, representing 72.5% of GDP and over 81% of employment.
 Despite Brexit, London remains the largest financial centre in Europe, on par with New York, and it is also home to the headquarters of many multinationals.
 The banking sector has been very dynamic, the same as the tourism sector, which generates around 10% of GDP.
-There are more than 370 monetary financial institutions in the UK, with just under half the sector balance sheet being held in GBP, less than a fifth in EUR and less than a third in other currencies (European Banking Federation).
-According to figures from the House of Commons, in the three months to October 2023, services output increased by 0.5% y-o-y.
+There are more than 370 monetary financial institutions in the UK, with just under half the sector balance sheet being held in GBP, less than a fifth in EUR and a third in other currencies (European Banking Federation).
+The retail sector is also pivotal: in 2024, retail sales in Great Britain reached GBP 517 billion, up 1.4% from 2023 (data House of Commons).

 Breakdown of Economic Activity By Sector Agriculture Industry Services